 055 28 19 41

 Lunch Mon-Sat, closed in August

 No one can agree on the name.
 Trattoria Gozzi Sergio?
 Da Sergio?
 Even the sign above the door seems to be uncertain.
-Whatever the case, I’ve list it here exactly as it appeared on the hand-written menu presented to me during my visit.
-This miniscule Slow Food recommended place has a rep for openly loathing tourists, but I was treated with flawless courteousness when I was here, so go ahead and join the line of table-waiting patrons without worry.
+Whatever the case, I’ve listed the name here exactly as it appeared on the hand-written menu presented to me during my visit.
+This minuscule Slow Food-recommended place has a reputation for openly loathing tourists, but I was treated with flawless courtesy when I was here, so go ahead and join the line of table-waiting patrons without worry.
 Between the racket from the market stalls just outside the door and the dinning room rush, you won’t feel like you’re getting a typical Tuscan lazy lunch, but you will get a choice of four simple primi (first courses) and a bunch of unpretentious secondi (second courses) including rabbit, tripe, roast beef and grilled chicken.
 The lone dessert option pretty much sums up the no nonsense atmosphere: cantuccini (dry, sweet biscuits) dipped in Vin Santo (sweet dessert wine).
 Simple, yet unspeakably delicious.
 You’ll likely be seated shoulder-to-shoulder or even at the same table with the handful of regulars, lone men that appear to have been among the original patrons when it opened in 1915.

 Via Stracciatella 9

 Lunch and dinner, closed Sat